abhishek-vinjamoori/SubtitleExtractor/README.md

 # SubtitleExtractor
-This repository is aimed at downloading subtitles from popular Internet Services.
+This repository aims to download subtitles from popular Internet Services.

+Supported Services -
+1) Hulu